-Acquired and infectious disease is a major health issue and can effect any member of the community regardless of the race , colour or sexual habits.
+Acquired and infectious disease is a major health issue and can affect any member of the community regardless of race, color or sexual habits.
 However some groups are more at risk than others.
 Each year in the United States, as many as 50,000 people become infected with HIV, and nearly 13,000 people with AIDS die annually.
 In 2018, an estimated 50,300 new HCV (Hepatitis C Viral) infections occurred in the United States.
 Between 2010 and 2018, the reported number of acute HCV infections quadrupled.
 High rates of new infections were predominantly among young adults aged 20-29 years and aged 30-39 years.

 Source: CDC HHS.gov U.S. Department of Health & Human Services

 HCV infection is common among people with HIV who also inject drugs.
 Nearly 75% of people living with HIV who report a history of injection drug use are co-infected with HCV.
 All people who are diagnosed with HIV are recommended to be tested for HCV at least once.
 People living with HIV are at greater risk for complications and death from HCV infection.
 Fortunately, direct acting antivirals that are used to treat HCV work equally well in people with and without HIV infection.

 Of the approximately 1.2 million people living with HIV in the United States, CDC estimates nearly one in eight (more than 161,000 people) do not know they are infected.
 Because many new infections are transmitted by people who do not know they are infected, undiagnosed infection remains a significant factor fueling the HIV epidemic.

 HIV testing has never been quicker or easier than it is today, and more people have been tested than ever before.
 But fear and misperceptions can still keep people from finding out their HIV status:

 Today, more than half of American adults have not yet been tested.